Lucas in Russell County, Kansas — The American Midwest (Upper Plains)

 Location.
 39° 3.478′ N, 98° 32.117′ W. Marker is in Lucas, Kansas, in Russell County.
 Marker is at the intersection of 2nd Street and Kansas Avenue, on the right when traveling east on 2nd Street.
-Click for map.
+Touch for map.
 Marker is at or near this postal address: 305 East 2nd Street, Lucas KS 67648, United States of America.
+Touch for directions.

 Other nearby markers.
 At least 5 other markers are within 16 miles of this marker, measured as the crow flies.
 Post Rock Limestone and the Czechoslovakian Immigrant Experience (approx. 0.2 miles away); Post Rock Scenic Byway (approx. 6.4 miles away); Dinner Bell and Stone Post from the William Garrett Ranch in the 1890's (approx. 15.6 miles away); Mary Ann "Mother" Bickerdyke: A Kansas Legend (approx. 15.6 miles away); Hitching Post From The John J. Gross Homestead (approx. 15.6 miles away).